Personal Lessons Learned Since The 2008 – 2009 Global Financial Crisis

 Feel good knowing that each year that goes by, your expertise in your field grows.
 You will eventually reach a point where you will no longer feel like an impostor.
 You will start to own your destiny.

-Today, my investment portfolio generates about $380,000 a year and passive income.
+Today, my investment portfolio generates about $300,000 a year and passive income.
+It was as high as $380,000, but then I bought another forever home in October 2023 when mortgage rates were high and prices were weak.
 I’m confident that no matter how bad the next financial crisis is, my wife and I won’t have to go back to work.

 Our new home improved the quality of our life during the pandemic.
 Further, I decided to focus more time making money online and writing a much-needed personal finance book, Buy This, Not That.